 Boondoggle also provides vintage bikes you and your family can ride around the island or to the nearby public beach.
 If you love cabin life, but appreciate trendy design and fun quirks, Boondoggle is for you.

-If you’re looking for a classic “Up North” community, book a lakefront cottage at Brekke’s Fireside Resort on Lake George.
-Cabins are small and rustic, but they are immaculate, detail-oriented, and comfortable.
+If you’re looking for a classic “Up North” escape, book a lakefront cottage at Brekke’s Fireside Resort on Lake George.
+The cabins are cozy, clean and comfortable.

-The bigger draw of Brekke’s is the endless activities in the summer.
+The bigger draw of Brekke’s is its endless number of activities in the summer.
 You can rent a pontoon boat, or use the free kayaks, canoes, and paddleboats to explore the lake.
 In the beachside rec room, play pool, darts, and pinball over pizza and old records.
 The resort also features tennis courts, shuffleboard, volleyball and badminton.
-No kid could be bored at Brekke’s!
+No kid or kid-at-heart could be bored at Brekke’s!

-Located on Big Stone Lake and near Nicolet National Forest, the large, modern log cabins at A Lot of Lakes Resort offer peace and quiet.
+Located on Big Stone Lake and near Nicolet National Forest, the large, modern log cabins at A Lot of Lakes Resort offer families a retreat from business of daily life.
 Wake up to wind rustling the pine trees and waves hitting the shore.
 Then start the day on the water fishing for northern pike or swimming.
 In the afternoon, explore the woods on a family hike.
-Retreat at the end of the day to your cozy lodging, playing cards or curling up to watch a movie together.
-This is the perfect place to reconnect with nature and each other—with no one else around.
+Retreat at the end of the day to your cozy lodging, playing cards or watching a movie together.
+This is the perfect place to reconnect with nature and each other.

 If you grew up going to your grandma’s lake house, BJ’s will tap into your nostalgia and provide your kids the same kinds of joyous, lakeside experiences you had.
 The recently renovated 1930s cabin is full of wicker and antique furniture, colorful quilts, and homey touches.
 One of the best features is the large porch that looks out on uninterrupted lakeshore.

 You’ll enjoy a private dock and fishing boat, and your kids will love the sandy-bottom lake for swimming.
 At night, throw dinner on the grill and share your favorite ghost story around the campfire.
-By the end of your stay, you will wish this really was your grandma’s house.
+By the end of your stay, you’ll wish this really was your grandma’s house.